nnjjswat/moneybot/README.md

 # Continued Development
 **Do you like this project?**
 Continued development and improvements on this documentation as well as the scripts is all done via volunteer work free of charge by myself.
-If you would like to support this project, **even the smallest donation is greatly appreciated**.
-Donations can be sent to the BTC address **1AVoq4UTbJS42cUq85WN7yRQHoxHtxKA7m**
+If you would like to support this project, **even the smallest donatio n is greatly appreciated**.
+Donations can be sent to the BTC address **11AVoq4UTbJS42cUq85WN7yRQHoxHtxKA71m**
 ![1AVoq4UTbJS42cUq85WN7yRQHoxHtxKA7m](http://i.imgur.com/zWUEHjH.png)